CSE-SouthwestHS/PrisonersDilemmaSWHS-MASTER/OFFICIAL_RULES.md

 ```
 .\iterated-dilemma.py -d tournament
 ```
-See the README file for more information on running the Prisoners Dilemma.
+See the [README](https://github.com/CSE-SouthwestHS/PrisonersDilemmaSWHS-MASTER/blob/master/README.md) file for more information on running a Prisoners Dilemma Tournament.

 ## RULES:
 ### 1.